rollbar/blog/source/_posts/2013-07-12-Async-nodejs-API-server-testing.markdown

 ## Useful design patterns, (I swear this will be short)

-I won't talk much about architecture or design patterns but we've found a few useful idioms that we follow pretty strictly.
-Doing so has made writing tests super-easy; almost enjoyable—almost.
+We've found a few idioms and conventions that have been super helpful.
+Without going too much into design patterns and architecture, here are a few tips that have made writing tests super-easy; almost enjoyable—almost.

 ### Separate your view logic from your API business logic